laminlabs/lamin-blog/docs/lakehouse-benchmarks.md

 Then, we look at how Iceberg, LanceDB, and LaminDB help manage the underlying tabular datasets.

-Today's most popular lakehouse framework is **Iceberg**.[^apache-iceberg] Iceberg is a table format that organizes datasets into snapshots — each a collection of parquet files plus manifest files that track which files belong to which snapshot.
+Today's most popular lakehouse framework is **Iceberg**.[^apache-iceberg] Like the comparable Delta Lake[^delta] and Apache Hudi,[^hudi] Iceberg is a table format that organizes datasets into snapshots — each a collection of parquet files plus manifest files that track which files belong to which snapshot.
 A metadata file describes the table's schema and points to the current snapshot.
 When writing to an Iceberg table, a new snapshot is created and the metadata updated to point to that new snapshot.

 Iceberg provides [ACID transactions](https://en.wikipedia.org/wiki/ACID), "time travel" to previous versions, schema evolution, write-audit-publish workflows, and query engine flexibility.
 However, its snapshot model introduces costs: expensive creation dictates large, infrequent writes, optimistic concurrency causes simultaneous writers to collide, and orphaned files require manual garbage collection.
 Additionally, S3 requires an external catalog (like Nessie,[^nessie] AWS Glue, or Unity Catalog) or an external lock to coordinate metadata updates.
-It is worth mentioning that Delta Lake[^delta] and Apache Hudi[^hudi] provide frameworks comparable to Iceberg.

 <div style="float: right; width: 65%; margin: 0.5rem 0 1rem 1.5rem; font-size: 0.85em;">